eliekawerk/udacity/Machine Learning Engineer Nanodegree/Capstone: Plot and Navigate a Virtual Maze/README.md

 Plotting and Navigating a Virtual Maze is "Hello World" of AI Robotics.

 It touches the areas of Artificial Intelligence, Reinforcement Learning and Robotics.
-That is why this post appears in all three categories.

 ### Review Comments: